Bill Morris (bishop): Removal as diocesan bishop

-"the reality of our ecclesial structure is that the Conference is not able to resolve the issues that have arisen.
+"The reality of our ecclesial structure is that the Conference is not able to resolve the issues that have arisen.
 Not only do the local Bishops not have access to all the information on which Pope Benedict came to his decision, but what has happened in Toowoomba is a matter between the Holy Father and Bishop Morris."

 During an Ad Limina visit in Rome that month, ACBC bishops held discussions regarding the situation in Toowoomba with both Cardinal Marc Ouellet and Cardinal William Levada and among themselves.
 Archbishop Mark Coleridge said that the talks "went very positively" and "surpassed" their expectations.
 In a letter from the ACBC, released on 21 October:

 "What was at stake was the Church’s unity in faith and the ecclesial communion between the Pope and the other Bishops in the College of Bishops ... we express our acceptance of the Holy Father’s exercise of his Petrine ministry ... (and) we return to Australia determined to do whatever we can to heal any wounds of division."

 Morris responded to the letter on 24 October 2011, writing:

-"The statement of the Australian Catholic Bishops contains inaccuracies and errors of fact evidenced by the documentation relating to the issues concerning myself and a number of Vatican Dicasteries.
+"The statement of the Australian Catholic Bishops contains inaccuracies and errors of fact evidenced by the documentation relating to the issues concerning myself and a number of Vatican dicasteries.
 The Statement made by the Australian Bishops invites me to tell my story which I will publish in the foreseeable future."

 In October 2011, it was reported that several lay Catholics in Toowoomba had expressed concern that Morris still had a high profile in the diocese, giving a public lecture, in-service talks to teachers and officiating at parish anniversaries.
-Cardinal George Pell said to CNA "if he is a loyal man of the Church he'll realize that this is totally inappropriate and that won't continue.
+Cardinal George Pell said to Catholic News Agency, "if he is a loyal man of the Church he'll realize that this is totally inappropriate and that won't continue.
 That is my hope."

 Morris gave an address for Women and the Australian Church on 26 March 2013.
 He spoke about the vital role of lay people in interpreting the Second Vatican Council and "reclaiming its spirit".

 In June 2014 his book Benedict, Me and the Cardinals Three was published, describing his experience of the dismissal.